malinconsulting/malinconsulting.github.io/README.md

 5. #### What is the cost of the Masterclass?
 <ul>The programme costs 2,000 CAD.
 Payments in installments can be done as well.</ul>
-<ul>Before making payment, you can register to be part of the Masterclass by filling out the [registration form](https://malinconsulting.ca/training "Register here").</ul>
+<ul>Before making payment, you can register to be part of the Masterclass by filling out the <a href="https://malinconsulting.ca/training" >registration form</a>.</ul>
 <ul>Once registration is complete, you will get payments details sent to you.</ul>

 6. #### What else do I get from the Masterclass?